dojo/docs/dojo/getAttr.rst

 Introduction
 ============

-``dojo.getAttr()`` is a companion function for `dojo.attr <dojo/attr>`_.
+``dojo.getAttr()`` is a companion function for :ref:`dojo.attr <dojo/attr>`.
 It handles normalized getting of attributes on DOM Nodes and return the value of the requested attribute or null if that attribute does not have a specified or default value.

 Since Dojo 1.7, ``dojo.getAttr`` is exposed via the ``get`` method of the ``dojo/dom-attr`` module.
 An alias is kept in dojo/_base/html for backward-compatibility.